salah5/DeepRL_framework/README.md

 ### How to run? ###
 * **parameters**

-All parameters are defined in 'params.py'.
+All hyper-parameters are defined in 'params.py'.
 They all have default values.
 You may change them either in the file or as arguments of 'run.py' in the 'run.sh' script.

 * **run**
+(1) check the variables in `run.sh`

+	* machine: should be 'local' if you run the code on a machine without GPUs, and 'gpu' if you run it on the server
+	* experiment: is the name of the active experiment.
+This name is used to save the log file in the logs directory.

+(2) run the script in a command line

 ```
-bash run.sh
+./run.sh
 ```

+(3) check the results by looking at the corresponding log file in the logs directory

 ### Publication ###